Maxwell Bush, VMD, DACVS-SA

 During his residency, Dr. Bush developed interests in wound healing, reconstructive surgery, and was among the first veterinarians to start using bioabsorbable orthopedic implants.
 His research focused on factors affecting survival with septic peritonitis.
 Dr. Bush also published a novel method of Achilles tendon reconstruction.
 His clinical interests have also grown to include minimally invasive laparoscopic surgery and thoracic surgery.

 Dr. Bush shares his home with his wife (a Maine native) and their daughter.
-They are all excited to be back home in Maine and look forward to enjoying Portland, exploring the coast, and spending time with family.
+They are all excited to be back home in Maine and therefore look forward to enjoying Portland, exploring the coast, and spending time with family.